leandrolimadeveloper/leandrolimadeveloper/README.md

 # Hi there! 👋
 I'm Leandro!
-I'm a back-end developer in progress, with goal to become a full stack developer in the future.
+I'm a Full Stack developer with goal to become a senior software engineer in the future.

-IT technician (technical course)<br>
+I'm also IT technician and system analyst graduated.
-Systems analyst

 I Love IT area in general!